 I wish…

-Balance in this life is the ongoing movement between two essential modes of experience: human and being.
+• Balance is the ongoing movement between two essential modes of experience: human and being.
 Imagine the words human and being at different ends of a spectrum of your consciousness.
 In your humanness, you project consciousness outward—engaging your senses, relating, building, expressing, forming a life in response to external reality.
 This is the part of you that exists in time.
 It acts, does, creates.
 In your being, you reflect that same consciousness inward to feel and integrate.
-This is where you meet the invisible: emotion, thought, intuition, memory, energy.
-It listens.
-It witnesses.
+This is where you meet the invisible imprints of emotion, thought, intuition, memory, energy.

 Humans created time as we’ve come to know it through units of measurement—hours, minutes, weeks, months, quarters.
 It is a way to organize life, not a deadline for living it.
 Beneath the construct, time is the body’s participation in light and dark, in the rising and setting of the sky, in the rhythm of breath, the turning of the planet, the phases of the moon.
-Nature does not count time.
-It responds to rhythm.
-And so do you.
+Nature responds to rhythm, and so do you.
 Your presence is participation with the deeper rhythm of becoming.
 Creation does not happen in the future.
 It happens here…in the quiet unfolding of this moment, and this one, and this one.
 The life you're waiting for is waiting for you to become present enough to shape it.